Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Method

 To bridge this gap, we introduce a \textbf{Curriculum-based Semantic Abstraction} strategy.
 The core intuition is to provide the model with a \textit{semantic scaffold} during early training—using rich, kinematically explicit descriptions—and then progressively withdraw this guidance.
 This forces the visual encoder to {internalize} the correlation between sparse labels and complex motion priors, ensuring robustness when only sparse labels are available at test time.

-Formally, for each action class $y$, we construct two views: a sparse label prompt $\ell_y$ (the class name) and a set of LLM-generated rich descriptions $\mathcal{R}_y = \{r_y^{(n)}\}_{n=1}^{\marked{N_{desc}}}$.
+Formally, for each action class $y$, we construct two views: a sparse label prompt $\ell_y$ (the class name) and a set of LLM-generated rich descriptions $\mathcal{R}_y = \{r_y^{(n)}\}_{n=1}^{N_{desc}}$.
 These descriptions explicitly articulate kinematic details such as involved body parts, relative speed, and rhythm.
+The exact prompt templates used for LLM interaction are provided in Section~\ref{app:prompts}.
 During training, we sample the conditioning text $c$ based on a dynamic probability schedule.
 We adopt the {cosine annealing schedule}~\cite{loshchilov2016sgdr} to ensure a smooth transition from teacher-guidance to self-reliance.
 Let $\gamma(e)$ be the probability of using rich descriptions at iteration $e$:

 where $E_{\text{total}}$ is the total training iterations.
 The conditioning text is sampled as: